opencv/opencv/doc/tutorials/objdetect/aruco_detection/aruco_detection.markdown

 ![Original image with markers](images/singlemarkersoriginal.jpg)

 These are the detected markers (in green).
 Note that some markers are rotated.
-The small red square indicates the marker’s top left corner.:
+The small red square indicates the marker’s top left corner:

 ![Image with detected markers](images/singlemarkersdetection.jpg)